Jasonette/Jasonpedia/README.md

 # What is this?
 This repo consists 99% of JSON.
 And they are all **native iOS apps**.
-When you play these JSON snippets on [Jasonette](https://www.jasonette.com/beta), it instantly turns into a native app.
+When you play these JSON snippets on [Jasonette](https://www.jasonette.com/beta), they instantly turn into a native app.
 Check out [Jasonette](https://www.jasonette.com/beta) to learn more.

 # How does this work?
 This repo publishes to `https://jasonette.github.io/Jasonpedia`.